rails/rails/guides/source/action_controller_overview.md

 ### JSON Parameters

 If your application exposes an API, you will likely accept parameters in JSON format.
-If the "Content-Type" header of your request is set to "application/json", Rails will automatically load your parameters into the `params` hash, which you can access as you would normally.
+If the `content-type` header of your request is set to `application/json`, Rails will automatically load your parameters into the `params` hash, which you can access as you would normally.

 So for example, if you are sending this JSON content: